learn-co-students/technical-coach-doing-a-dispatch-shift-learn-experts-testing-batch/README.md

 # Doing a Dispatch Shift

+## Note: this lesson is outdated, and references language and platforms we no longer use, e.g. "sync", "dispatch", "qbot".
+Any screenshots are also outdated.
+You should feel free to skip this lesson for now.

 In this lesson we'll cover how to work the dispatch role while on shift.
 Be sure to check out the [Dispatch Guide](https://github.com/flatiron-labs/technical-coach-resources/blob/master/dispatch/dispatch-guide.md) and [Dispatch Cheat Sheet](https://github.com/flatiron-labs/technical-coach-resources/blob/master/dispatch/dispatch-cheatsheet.md) for more information.